Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Results from simulations

 \subsubsection{Ruelle's prediction}

-Multiple simulations, including those by us, have shown that Ruelle's prediction of constant $\lambda \tau$ does not hold, and instead that it increases with Re \cite{berera2018chaotic,mohan2017scaling,boffetta2017chaos}.
-These simulations reached as high as $2048^3$ collocation points \cite{berera2018chaotic} and Re = 8224 \cite{boffetta2017chaos}.
+Multiple simulations into the Eulerian characteristics of chaos in turbulence, including those by us, have shown that Ruelle's prediction of constant $\lambda \tau$ does not hold, and instead that it increases with Re \cite{berera2018chaotic,mohan2017scaling,boffetta2017chaos}.
+These simulations reached as high as $2048^3$ collocation points \cite{berera2018chaotic} by us and Re = 8224 \cite{boffetta2017chaos} by Boffetta \& Musacchio.
 These three papers had slightly different emphases.
 In \cite{mohan2017scaling}, Mohan et.\ al.\ explicitly measured the dependence of $\lambda \tau$ on Re$_\lambda$, with a dependence $\lambda \tau \sim$ Re$_\lambda^\beta$.
 This exponent was estimated with Baesian inference finding that the most likely value had $1/4 < \beta < 1/3$, "with the possibility that the value is zero essentially precluded."
 In our work \cite{berera2018chaotic}, the relation of $\lambda T_0$ to Re was measured, where we found $\lambda T_0 \sim C $Re$^\alpha$, and $\alpha = 0.53 \pm 0.03$.
 This fit was done to directly compare it to previous simulations involving shell models and predictions of intermittency using the H\"older exponent, which predicted that the value for $\alpha$ would go below 1/2 \cite{aurell1996growth}.
 In Boffetta \& Musacchio \cite{boffetta2017chaos}, the relation of $\lambda T_{E0}$ to Re was measured, where $T_{E0} = E/\varepsilon$, where it was found that $\lambda T_{E0} \sim$ Re$^\beta$, with $\beta = 0.64 \pm 0.05$.
 They find that $\lambda \tau$ being constant is a poor assumption.
 This exponent was significantly different to that in \cite{berera2018chaotic}, but this discrepancy was resolved in \cite{ho2020fluctuations}, which concluded that the difference between the value of 0.64 and 0.53 could be accounted for by the different timescales used, namely $E/\varepsilon$ for $\beta$ and $L/U$ for $\alpha$.

+Interestingly, an even earlier paper by Mukherjee et.\ al.\ looking at predictability in dry convective boundary layers using large eddy simulation (LES), found a scaling equivalent to the prediction of $\lambda \sim $Re$^{1/2}$ with an exponent possibly even greater than $1/2$ \cite{mukherjee2016predictability}.
+These simulations were achieved using a simplified LES subgrid, which is similar to DNS.
+However, the direct Ruelle relation of $\lambda \sim 1/\tau$ was not directly measured.
+These simulations also showed growth rate independent of perturbation length scale, and a self similar spectral shape, also discussed in depth below.